An encounter battle for the oasis on 9'x6'xtable. Commonwealth (Mitch & Mark v. Italians (Chris & Mike).

 On the near flank a bazooka team in a jeep diverted the attention of ne Hetzer & although the bazooka team were mown down by MG fire, the diversion helped the US win the tank duel.

+In the centre the Germans secured one of the two objectives, the US contested the other.
 On the near flank the US tanks advanced & took out the last Hetzer & took the objective before turning to help out the infantry in the centre.

 On the far flank the MkIII was immobilised & pinned down, but survived to keep the Supersherman busy.